lydell/vim-like-key-notation/readme.md

 `event.key` is the character that would be typed by the keypress (such as “a”, “A”, “/” and “?”), or a name of the key that would be sent if the key is non-printable (such as “Escape”, “ArrowLeft” and “Shift”).
-This property takes your current keyboard layout in account, so the same physical key on your keyboard might give totally different `event.key` values if you switch layouts.
+This property takes your current keyboard layout as well as shift in account, so the same physical key on your keyboard might give a different `event.key` value if you switch layouts or depending on if you hold shift or not.
-Shift is also taken into account, so the same physical key on your keyboard might give totally different `event.key` values if you do or do not hold shift as well.

 `event.code` is a unique name for each key of your keyboard, that stays the same regardless of your current layout, and regardless of whether shift is held or not.
 The names come from the standard en-US QWERTY layout, such as “Escape”, “ShiftLeft”, “KeyA” and “Digit1”.
 If the standard en-US QWERTY layout is used, it is easy to guess what those keys do.
-However, we cannot know that.
-If the AZERTY layout is used, “KeyA” will produce a “q”, not an “a”!
+However, we cannot know that for sure.
+Fo example, if the AZERTY layout is used, “KeyA” will produce a “q”, not an “a”!

 Both `event.key` and `event.code` are the same in all three keyboard events—`keydown`, `keypress` and `keyup`.
 Best of all, the values are